abhiimali/snappit/README.md

 ```
 Select a category from the dropdown menu, and choose a photo file to upload.
 Click the "Upload" button to submit the form.

-**AWS Cloud Storage**
-All photos uploaded through this application are stored in AWS Cloud.
-This allows for scalable, reliable, and secure storage of your photos.
-To configure the AWS Cloud storage settings, update the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME, and AWS_S3_REGION_NAME variables in the settings.py file.